sjkelleyjr/Deadlock/chapters/chapter_15.md

 At 9:25 AM, David gathered his clipboard and walked toward Alex's desk.
 He passed by the engineering area, noting the casual atmosphere—hoodies, coffee cups, the faint sound of typing.
 It was so different from the HR floor, where everyone wore business casual and spoke in measured tones.

-"Alex, I need to speak with you about some concerns that have been raised," David said, appearing at her desk with his practiced professional smile.
+"Alex, I need to speak with you about some concerns that have been raised," David announced, appearing at her desk with his practiced professional smile.

 Alex glanced at her screen, then back at David.
 "What kind of concerns?"